Jake-Prickett/spm-android-support-tracking/README.md

 - **Automated nightly analysis** via GitHub Actions
 - **Exports data** in HTML, JSON, and CSV formats for community use
 - **Community-driven status updates** through simplified GitHub issue workflow

+## Community Status Updates

+The project supports **community-driven status updates** through a simplified GitHub issue workflow:

+### How It Works

+1. **Submit Status Update**: Use the [Update Repository Status](https://github.com/Jake-Prickett/spm-android-support-tracking/issues/new?template=update-repository-status.yml) template
+2. **Maintainer Review**: A maintainer reviews and adds the `approved` label
+3. **Automatic Processing**: The workflow automatically:
+   - Updates the persistent store (database + JSON export)
+   - Comments on the issue with the outcome
+   - Closes the issue if successful
+   - Triggers website redeploy

 ## Data Flow Overview